ispringle/nsa-mode/README.md

 ## Installation

-A Firefox extension on FF Add-on page is pending review.
-In the meantime you can install it yourself in a few ways...

 ### Firefox

+On Firefox you can install this in three ways.
+The tradition add-on repo route is the easiest and least sketch.
+Just visit the add-on's page on Firefox [here](https://addons.mozilla.org/en-US/firefox/addon/nsa-mode/)

-On Firefox you can either use the `about:debugging` to use the src to preview the extension or you can install the signed xpi file.
+The slightly sketchier and way 1337er way is one of the two manual methods.
+Either use the `about:debugging` to use the src to preview the extension or you can install the signed xpi file.
 To install the xpi file: